Skip to main content

 }

-This formatting approach gives you messages that are compact but information-rich.
+This formatting gives you messages that are compact but information-rich.
 A sales rep can see the company name, the signal type, and the key details at a glance, then click through to Rodz for the full picture.

 Step 4: Organize Your Slack Channels